Ghostery is available here for free: https://www.ghostery.com/fr/products/

 INRA 24, chemin de Borde Rouge –Auzeville – CS52627 31326 Castanet Tolosan CEDEX - France

-The 4th Rural Conference (IGU AGLE: Agricultural Geography and Land Engineering) will be held from March 24, 9 AM to March 26, 12 PM, 2021 (Paris Time).
+The 4th Rural Conference (IGU AGLE: Agricultural Geography and Land Engineering) was held from March 24, 9 AM to March 26, 12 AM, 2021 (Paris Time).